ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/README.md

 Since the bias was found to be not-significantly different from zero, no further implications were made on the rest of the algorithms.

 #### Conversion to commercial site
 It might be of managerial importance to know which articles flow most through to the commercial part of the website.
-This is done in
+This is done in [Commercial Conversion](https://github.com/ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/blob/master/Algorithms/Side%20Algorithms/CommercialConversion.ipynb), which takes the ***clean_page_data.csv*** and ***clean_article_data.csv*** as inputs.
+The conversion rate is found by utilizing the same shift-trick as in [Time on Page](https://github.com/ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/blob/master/Algorithms/TimeOnPage.ipynb).